 One-Week Summer Engineering Program

-Design & Engineering students may explore materials that can be used in athletic wear that protect against rips, tears, that wick moisture.
+Engineers may explore materials that can be used in athletic wear that protect against rips, tears, that wick moisture.
 They may use 3D printers to create trendy athletic or camping gear, new heels for shoes, and much more.
-They may develop sensors that can be manipulated into clothing for biofeedback.
-Students will explore metals, textiles, and plastics to create that perfect look or function.
+They may develop sensors that can be manipulated into clothing for biofeedback and explore explore metals, textiles, and plastics to create that perfect look or function.

 Our Programs are Featured on the National Association for Gifted Children Website